MEI Travel Banner Ad

 What is the newest Virgin Voyages ship?

-The newest Virgin Voyages cruise ship that’s currently sailing with guests is Resilient Lady, which operated its maiden voyage in May 2023.
-The next ship in the fleet to debut will be Brilliant Lady in 2025.
+The newest Virgin Voyages cruise ship is Brilliant Lady, which operated her maiden voyage in September 2025.

 Virgin Voyages Cruise Ships By Age: Newest to Oldest